qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 From a drop-down list of current layers in the layer panel, select an item and:

 * set its |symbology| :guilabel:`Symbology`, |transparency| :guilabel:`Transparency`,
-  and |rasterHistogram| :guilabel:`histogram` properties in case of raster layer.
+  and |rasterHistogram| :guilabel:`Histogram` properties in case of raster layer.
   These options are the same available in :ref:`raster_properties_dialog`;
 * set its |symbology| :guilabel:`Symbology`, |3d| :guilabel:`3D View` and
   |labeling| :guilabel:`Labels` properties in case of vector layer.